askming/study_notes/notes/CS/Note-Learning React.md

     ```{note}
     You must use this.setState() to modify an array.
 Simply applying a new value to this.state.property will not work.
     ```

+- state can't be modified directly, instead, use `setState()`; The only place where you can assign `this.state` is the constructor.
+- when update state, don't use `this.state` or `this.props` as input since they may be updated asynchronously (?)
+- When calling `setState()`, React merges the object you provide into the current state.
+- a state created with multiple variables that can be updated individually and independently with the final state merges the latest updates from all variables
+- Neither parent nor child components can know if a certain component is stateful or stateless, and they shouldn’t care whether it is defined as a function or a class.
+    - This is why state is often called local or encapsulated.
+It is not accessible to any component other than the one that owns and sets it.
+    - The value of the state in the parent component can be passed to the child component as props, but the child component wouldn't know whether it is state or props from the parent; This is commonly called a “top-down” or “unidirectional” data flow.